-Yorkshire Terriers are Known for Their Feisty Personalities.
+Yorkshire Terriers Have Feisty Personalities.

 Yorkshire Terriers are a small breed of dog that is known for its feisty personality.
 They are alert, intelligent and self-confident dogs who are very social and playful.

-Yorkshire Terriers are known for their long life span.
+Yorkshire Terriers Have A long life span.